Bamboo as a Building Material: Why it’s a Sustainable and Smart Choice

 Read More: Top 10 Eco-Friendly Building Materials | Sustainable Building Materials

-Uses of Bamboo In Building Construction
+Uses of Bamboo As A Building Materials

-The organic form of bamboo has been used in almost all parts of house construction except for the fireplace and the chimneys.
-The different Use of bamboo in construction are given below,
+The organic form of bamboo as a building material has been used in almost all parts of house construction except for the fireplace and the chimneys.
+The different Uses of bamboo in construction are given below,

 1. Foundation